Updated: Aug 9

 For me, The Highlands could not have been better lo'ed.
 I'm not referring to the area north and west of the Highland Boundary Fault, but The Highlands pub which used to be found at 221 Beccles Road in Gorleston.

-During WW2 this former private house housed the gun operations room for the Yarmouth and Lowestoft anti-aircraft area serving, according to this post, as the headquarters of the 106th Regiment of the Royal Artillery.
+During WW2 this former private house housed the gun operations room for the Yarmouth and Lowestoft anti-aircraft area, serving as the headquarters of the 106th Regiment of the Royal Artillery.
 After hostilities ceased it was converted into a pub for the brewers Steward & Patteson, its license having been transferred from the Oddfellows in Great Yarmouth.
 With a highlander in traditional highland attire adorning its pub sign, quite how or why it acquired the name of The Highlands I have absolutely no idea.
 It does seem a rather incongruous name for a pub in the county of Norfolk whose highest point stretches an impressive 338 feet towards the heavens.

 I first entered The Highlands a few weeks prior to my seventeenth birthday.
 I'd been singing at my school's Easter concert entitled Songs from the Musicals - "Automobile in America, chromium steel in America...", "We've got volleyball and ping-pong and a lot of dandy games... " - and, along with some fellow basses and tenors, fancied lubricating my larynx.
 It was feeling particularly dry as, being a baritone put into the basses, I'd been forced to sing a little deeper than I'd have liked.
 There's no way that I could have managed the register of the tenors.
 So, a pint of Norwich Bitter, at 13p, it was.
 Norwich Mild or the really dire Starlight, both a penny cheaper, were the other options.
 What about lager?
 Wouldn't even consider it.